Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 - Section 2. a.: Data processing when using this website,

-- Section 2. f.: Data processing for direct marketing purposes, Your right to object
+- Section 2. f.: Data processing for direct marketing purposes, your right to object

 In some cases, we use external service providers to process personal data.
 These have been carefully selected and commissioned by us, are bound by our instructions and are regularly monitored.